Skip to content

 In a hurry?
 TL;DR

-• 2Originates from Latin for 'a foot and a half long'.
+• 3Originating from Latin for 'a foot and a half,' the term was first used to criticize bombastic language.

 Why It Matters